Clips vs files

 Using ripple editing while moving clips

-While dragging clips around in the timeline, you can use the following clips (the clips that start after the one you're directly editing) to fill the gap.to move the
+While dragging clips around in the timeline, you can use the following clips (the clips that start after the one you're directly editing) in sync with the moved clip.to move the

 Click and drag the clip you want to move, with the mouse button held down